BolunDai0216/conda-bonjour/README.md

 ## v0.0.4: added Python bindings of C++ source code

 Added the Python bindings of C++ source code.
+It seems like the easiest way to compile the package for multiple different platforms is just to compile the package on that platform.
+This can be achieved by emulation in dockers using QEMU.

 ## Tips